Check out these awesome frequently forgotten and little known baby products that you’ll want to register for!

 I liked these so much I ended up buying more for the dresser in the master bedroom too.

-AKA puppy pads. *PERFECT* for diaper changes when you’re in a dirty place.
-Light weight, compact, and can be thrown away after you change a diaper!
+They’re *PERFECT* for diaper changes when you’re in a dirty place.

 Dishwasher basket for bottle parts